CFGIndia20/team-25/README.md

 A proposed solution for the challenge posed by Janaagraha NPO.
 The minimum viable prototype consists of a single step text submission to raise an issue, automatic categorization through a trained ML model and the one which can work for several Backend API for requests.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. <br/>

+Python 3 has been used for this project.

 ### Clone
 Clone this repo to your local machine using [GitHub](https://github.com/CFGIndia20/team-25.git)